dthaler/GEDCOM/specification/gedcom-3-structures-1-organization.md

 Individual records are linked to Family records by use of bi-directional pointers.
 Details about those links are stored as substructures of the pointers in the individual record.
+Source citations and notes related to the start of the individual's relationship to parents should be placed under the individual's `BIRT`, `CHR`, or `ADOP` event, rather than directly under the `INDI` record, since the former permits explicitly identifying the family record whereas the latter does not.

 Other associations or relationships are represented by the `ASSO` (association) tag.
 The person's relation or associate is the person being pointed to.
 The association or relationship is stated by the value on the subordinate `ROLE` line.
+`ASSO` should not be used for relationships that can be expressed using `FAMS` or `FAMC` instead.

 :::example
 The following example refers to 2 individuals, `@I1@` and `@I2@`,